Getachew Reda: After the Tigray War

 On 23 March 2023, Getachew's appointment as head of the Interim Regional Administration of Tigray was announced.

 In March 2025, The Guardian reported that a faction of the Tigray People's Liberation Front, led by Debretsion Gebremichael, took over several offices in the Tigray regional capital of Mekelle.
 In what it called a coup, it reported that armed men belonging to the faction patrolled the streets of Mekelle at night, checking people's identification.
 The Guardian also said that there are some reports suggesting that Eritrean intelligence helped Debretsion's faction assume power.
 Meanwhile, it reported that Getachew had fled to Addis Ababa.
 On 11 April 2025, it was announced that Getachew Reda had been appointed as Prime Minister Abiy Ahmed Ali's Advisor for East African Affairs.

+In a December 2025 interview on Al Jazeera English's Head to Head with journalist Mehdi Hasan, former Tigray People's Liberation Front spokesman and current adviser to the Ethiopian federal government Reda addressed criticism over his cooperation with Prime Minister Abiy Ahmed, whom he had previously accused of atrocities and acts amounting to genocide during the Tigray war.
+Hasan repeatedly pressed Reda on what commentators and critics described as a striking political and moral contradiction between his wartime rhetoric and his later role within the administration of a government he had once denounced as responsible for mass atrocities.
+Referring to Reda’s earlier calls urging Tigrayans to "rise and deploy to battle in tens of thousands", Hasan asked how victims of the war should interpret his decision to work alongside what Hasan termed "the architect of their suffering".
+Reda defended his wartime mobilisation appeals as necessary acts of self-defence, but also acknowledged failures by the Tigrayan leadership, stating that "we have failed them miserably ...
+I am part of the blame", and said his current role was motivated by a desire to atone for those failures and prevent similar loss of life in the future.